yolmio/docs/src/content/docs/faq.md

 - We use only HTTPS
 - We only use one time passwords (OTP) and therefore are not subject to any permanent password related security issues
 - We have a full audit log of who changed what when in the database
 - We provide flexible authorization system to indicate who can access what.
-We ship with role based authorization, but since our authorization system is SQL based, you can implement any type of authorization scheme, e.g. only allow access to a salary column in the employee table if you are a user in the HR department or top executive.
+With procedures, SQL and access to the current user you can have any logic to authorize access or make custom videos.

 ## Why don't you use visual designers?

 Code is flexible, composable, reusable and it is easy to version control.
 Visual designers don't scale, code does.
 Also, our focus was to the foundation right first, i.e. removing unnecessary friction such the object relational impedance mismatch.

-## Do you support transactions?

-Yes.
-We always use transactions, but depending on where the transaction executes you either get eventual or strong consistency.
-You have fine grained control over it.
-Regardless of what option you choose, referential integrity, uniqueness and other constraints and permissions will always be enforced.

 ## When is it not a good idea to to run the database in the browser?

-- When the database is too large, at most 1 GB, which is about 5 million records across all tables.
+- When the database is too large, at most 400 MB.
-- When for regulatory or security reasons the database may not be on the browser, even when encrypted
+- When for regulatory or security reasons the database may not be on the browser